Perth Travel Guide

 The Pinnacles © Stygiangloom

 Perth is also the site of the world's oldest operating mint, and boasts several museums and art galleries, historic buildings, a casino and a good variety of shopping opportunities.
-Last, but not least, the city offers more than 50 miles (80km) of white sandy beaches in close proximity.
+Last, but not least, the city offers more than 50 miles (80km) of white sandy beaches.
 Among the most popular are Cottesloe and Scarborough.

 Become our Perth Travel Expert